Question 1 of 10

 Are you investing outside of retirement accounts?

-This includes a taxable brokerage account, real estate investments, or other wealth-building vehicles beyond your 401k/IRA.
+This includes a taxable brokerage account, real estate, or other wealth-building vehicles beyond your 401k/IRA.

 A